 Try this first

-Respond immediately and calmly: 'Biting hurts.
-I won't let you bite.'
-Attend to the bitten child first — it removes the attention payoff.
-Offer alternatives: 'If you're frustrated, stomp your feet' or 'If you need to bite, here's a teether.'
-Watch for pre-bite patterns (clenched jaw, leaning in) and intervene before it happens.
-During teething, keep chew toys accessible.
+Respond immediately and calmly: "Biting hurts.
+I won't let you bite."
+Many toddlers respond better to "stop" than to "no" — try it.
+Attend to the bitten child first; it removes the attention payoff.
+Offer alternatives in the moment: "If you're frustrated, stomp your feet" or "If you need to bite, here's a teether."
+Watch for pre-bite patterns (clenched jaw, leaning in, escalating excitement) and step in before the bite happens.
+During teething, keep chew toys easily accessible.
 Supervise closely during high-energy group play.
-Stay consistent — address every single bite the same way.
+Identify the trigger — what came just before the bite? — and work to prevent the next one.
+Provide a physical outlet for built-up frustration: a big space like a park where they can run and shout.
+Address every single bite the same calm way, every single time.

 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.